ralph4-op/seer/README.md

-# Seer bridging the gap between free speech and free market.
+# Seer:
-##
+## bridging the gap between free speech and free market.
 #
 This template should help get you started developing with Tauri and Yew.